dominikconway/Excercise_of_the_day/READEME.md

 # Getting Started
 ***
-*<Click-Here>* to see the deployed app!
+[Click Here](https://dominikconway.github.io/Excercise_of_the_day/) to see the deployed app!

 #### Future Enhancements
 ***
-Repetition counter
+ - Repetition counter
-timer
+ - Timer
-calorie counter
+ - Calorie counter